A system folder is a special folder in your inventory which has several unique attributes:

 As the name implies, the system depends on these folders to sort and help you organize your inventory.
+Deleting them can cause the viewer to become unstable, prevent login, or otherwise cause havoc.
 However, you can create additional folders, including sub-folders within system folders.

 The Library is a special case.
 While it can be considered a system folder in some ways, and it does appear in your inventory, you can't alter it or its contents at all.
 That's because it contains stock content provided by Linden Lab that isn't local to any one Resident's inventory.
 Think of it like accessing a read-only network hard drive you can browse, but can't modify.

 The Library folder in your inventory contains content provided by for use by all Residents.
 The way this folder works is similar to a "shared drive" on your computer network.
 All Residents share the same content at any given time.
 You cannot use objects in the Library until you copy them to your own inventory.
 You can drag a copy onto the ground, your avatar, or another folder in your inventory.

 From time to time, Linden Lab adds, edits or deletes content from the Library to ensure that it remains a useful resource for all Residents.